 Risk Level in Ultra-Distance Bikepacking Races

-The bikepacking community was shocked by these 3 deaths, some races were cancelled, and some participants decided not to race due to safety concerns or loss of motivation to race.
+The bikepacking community was shocked by these 3 deaths, some races were cancelled (e.g., the Trans Afrika Bike Race), and some participants decided not to race due to safety concerns or loss of motivation to race.
 The objective risk level of competing in such events obviously did not change due to these incidents, but the perceived risk level greatly increased.
 No-one has ever tried to estimate the objective level of risk of this sport before, so here is an initial attempt.

 Theoretcial Risk Level

-The TCR is the most popular bikepacking race, so I use the case of an average participant in that event who is likely to cover about 265 km per day (see my analysis of ride data from the 2013-16 Transcontinental Races).
-People in such events are almost all extremely experienced cyclists, and so are generally better bike handlers and more experienced at riding in a variety of traffic conditions than average cyclists, thereby slightly diminishing the chance of certain Causes of Bike Crashes.
+The TCR is the most popular bikepacking race, so I use the case of an average participant in that event who is likely to cover about 265 km per day (see the Overall Results of the Transcontinental Race page).
+People in such events are almost all extremely experienced cyclists, and so are generally better bike handlers and more experienced at riding in a variety of traffic conditions than average cyclists, thereby slightly diminishing the chance of certain Types of Bike Crashes.
 The degree of risk can increase for cyclists suffering from Sleep Deprivation, but this should not be a major problem for someone doing 265 km per day.